Patients and the public can get involved at King's by taking part in consultations on large projects that are either led by or affect the hospital.

-We have been redeveloping our Emergency Department (ED) for the past three years.
-Our redesigned ED is now a spacious, state-of-the-art facility that enables us to offer patients better care and a better experience.
-There’s just one more phase of this project to complete – the creation of a separate area for mental health patients.
+We have redeveloped our Emergency Department (ED) into a spacious, state-of-the-art facility that enables us to offer better care and a better experience.

 - more beds in the Majors area